 The AirPort Base Station (hardware or software) is a type of radio transmitter.
 It sends out network data at a specific frequency, which other Macs can connect to using their own AirPort card or antenna.
 When a Mac connects to the Base Station, the two establish a secure, encoded connection, to prevent unauthorized users from viewing the network data.
 Note that wireless security is not as robust as some other computer security measures, so you should be aware of its limitations.

-speed of 10BaseT Ethernet.
+AirPort transmits data at up to 1 MB per second, about the speed of 10BaseT Ethernet.
 Future versions of AirPort may increase this speed further.